 Introduction / History Per old Indian mythology the Kumhar are offspring of Lord Braham (Prajapati).
-This is why in some places in India the Kumhar use Pajapati / Prajapat as a surname according to Indian caste system.
-Ancient Indian culture cannot be deciphered without acknowledging Kumhar.
+This is why in some places in India the Kumhar use Pajapati / Prajapat as a surname according to the Indian caste system.
+Ancient Indian culture cannot be understood without acknowledging Kumhar.

 Where are they located?
 The Kumhar can be found throughout India by different surnames: Verma, Kumhar, Prajapat, Prajapati and Kumawat.

 What are their lives like?
 The Kumhar's livelihood is making earthen pots.
-It is very difficult for a Kumhar artisan to maintain his existence with kumbhkala.
+It is very difficult for a Kumhar artisan to maintain his existence by kumbhkal, or pot making.

 What are their beliefs?
 The Kumhar are generally Hindu and pray to the Lord Shiva, Godess Mother(Mata).
 They believe in god, highly spritual, loveable, honest and hard working.
 In general the Kumhar are loving people.

 What are their needs?
-The Kumhar need education and support for their kumbhkala.
+The Kumhar need education and support for their trade.